Delayed phase mixing in the self-gravitating Galactic disc: Discussion

 \subsection{Analytical models}

 We observed that phase spirals in the $N$-body model wind up more slowly than those in test-particle models, due to the self-gravitating effects of the disc. \citet{2023MNRAS.522..477W} predicted this behaviour by using an analytical model, which is an extension of the shearing sheet framework and swing amplification model \citep{1966ApJ...146..810J, 1981seng.proc..111T, 2020MNRAS.496..767B} to three dimensions.
-In this section, we compare the predictions of the analytical model with the results of our $N$-body simulation.
+In this we compare the predictions of the analytical model with the results of our $N$-body simulation.
 We adopt model parameters corresponding to those at $R = 8.25$ kpc in the $N$-body model.
-Technical details of the model are provided in Appendix~\ref{apendix:analytic_model}.
+Technical details of the model are provided in Appendix~\ref{appendix:analytic_model}.

-Figure~\ref{fig:analytic_phase_spiral} illustrates the time evolution of the phase spiral in the kinematic (i.e., without self-gravity) and self-gravitating models.
+Figure~\ref{fig:analytic_phase_spiral}, which is similar to Figs. 8 and 9 of \citet{2023MNRAS.522..477W}, illustrates the time evolution of the phase spiral in the kinematic (i.e., without self-gravity) and self-gravitating models.
 The colour map represents the perturbed term of the distribution function, $f_1(J_z, \theta_z)$, in the $\sqrt{J_z} \cos \theta_z$--$\sqrt{J_z} \sin \theta_z$ space.
 As discussed in \citet{2023MNRAS.522..477W}, the amplitudes of $f_1$ in the self-gravitating models are greater than those in the kinematic models.
 However, we here focus on differences in the winding rates rather than the amplitudes.
 Therefore, we normalised the colour scale by the maximum absolute value of $f_1$ for each model at each time.

 The external potential excites a dipole moment in the distribution function at $t = 0$, as shown in the top-left panel.
 In the kinematic model, this dipole winds up at a constant rate and evolves into a tightly wound phase spiral.
 In contrast, in the self-gravitating model, the spiral begins to wind later, at $t \sim 0.15$ Gyr.
 Prior to that, the dipole moment rotates nearly rigidly.
 When comparing the phase spirals in the two models at the same time step, the self-gravitating case appears to be less wound.
 This model successfully reproduces the qualitative evolution of phase spirals observed in the $N$-body simulation.